-Time is valued in the Reggio approach for the opportunities it provides rather than providing a rigid structure to be adhered to.
+Time is valued in the Reggio approach for the opportunities it provides rather than providing a rigid structure.

 Children and educators build up strong relationships as they stay together for longer periods of time.
 The educators really get to know the children which supports learning.

 Time to be, time to meet, time to play and think, reflect, talk, listen, rest and eat together.
-Children learn the value of relationships, and are better prepared for kindergarten.
+Children learn the value of relationships, and are better prepared for primary school.